linode/docs/docs/web-servers/nginx/configure-nginx-for-optimized-performance.md

 ### Close connection on Missing Client Response

 `reset_timedout_connection on;` allows the server to close the connection after a client stops responding.
 This frees up socket-associated memory.
+Remember to place this setting inside the http {} directive.

 ### File Descriptors